 In the 19th century, the invention of silkscreen printing allowed mass production of azulejos.
-As a result, more people decided to decorate their houses with the colourful tiles – both on the inside and on the outside.
+As a result, more people decided to decorate their houses with colorful tiles – both on the inside and on the outside.
 Since then, many kitchens are decorated with tiles.
 Typical Portuguese vegetables are the most common motive.

-While the tradition had fallen out of favour at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
-We can see contemporary tile art work in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
+While the tradition had fallen out of favor at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
+We can see contemporary tile artwork in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
 With the Expo in 1998, additional stations were decorated with tiles.

 The production of tiles is similar to the production of glass.
 They are baked in an oven.
-Until today, two traditional productions methods remain most commonly used in Portugal.
-The methods differ in the way the colour is applied.
+Until today, two traditional production methods remain most commonly used in Portugal.
+The methods differ in the way the color is applied.
 The standard method is to simply paint the tiles by hand and then to bake them.
 Another way is to use “cordas”, small ropes that are put on the tiles.
-The colour is applied and, after baking, the ropes are removed.
+The color is applied and, after baking, the ropes are removed.
 This method leaves little notches on the tiles thereby creating a kinetic effect.

 See below our suggested visits for azulejos in Lisbon!

 You will be able to tell from the outside if you are at the right address.
 The building itself is already worth a visit.
 In 1849, tile production started there.
 Today, the former factory hosts a shop for azulejos and displays their collection.